What happens if a passenger plane flies too high?

 Can a plane fly if all its engines have failed?

-How Far Can a Jet Travel with no Engines?
+How Far Can a Jet Travel with all its Engines Failed?

+A passenger jet could glide for up to about 60 miles if it suffers a total engine failure at its cruising altitude.
 Here’s an example.
 A typical commercial aircraft has a lift to drag ratio of around 10:1.
 This means that for every 10 miles it travels forward it loses 1 mile in altitude.
-If an aircraft is at a typical cruise altitude of 36,000 (which is 6 miles up) and loses both engines, it can travel a forward distance of 60 miles before reaching the ground.
+If an aircraft is at a typical cruise altitude of 36,000 (which is 6 miles up) and loses both engines, it can therefore travel a forward distance of 60 miles before reaching the ground.
+Therefore, if such an incident occurs within 60 miles of a runway, the aircraft could potentially be landed safely.

 US Airways Flight 1459